Bobby Vinton

-Stanley Robert Vinton (born April 16, 1935) is an American singer and actor, who hosted his own self-titled TV show in the late 1970s.
+Stanley Robert Vinton (born April 16, 1935) is a retired American singer and actor, who hosted his own self-titled TV show in the late 1970s.
 As a teen idol, he became known as "The Polish Prince", as his music paid tribute to his Polish heritage.
 One of his most popular songs is "Blue Velvet" (a cover of the 1951 song recorded by Tony Bennett) which reached No. 1 on the Billboard Hot 100 in 1963, No. 1 in Canada (5 weeks), and number 2 in the UK in 1990.

 Early life

 Vinton was born in Canonsburg, Pennsylvania, the only child of locally popular bandleader Stan Vinton and Dorothy Studzinski Vinton.
 He is of Polish and Lithuanian descent.
 The family surname was originally Vintula, and was changed by Vinton's father.
 Vinton's parents encouraged their son's interest in music by giving him his daily 25-cent allowance after he had practiced the clarinet.

-At 16, Vinton formed his first band, which played clubs around the Pittsburgh area.
-With the money he earned, he helped finance his college education at Duquesne University, where he graduated with a degree in musical composition.
+While attending Canonsburg High School when he was age 15, Vinton formed his first band, which played clubs around the Pittsburgh area.
+With the money he earned, he helped finance his college education at Duquesne University where he graduated with a degree in musical composition in 1956.
 While at Duquesne, he became proficient on all of the instruments in the band: piano, clarinet, saxophone, trumpet, drums, and oboe.
 When Vinton became an active musician, it was common for people to become confused with the bands of father and son, for both were named Stanley.
 Vinton's father suggested his son use his middle name of Robert professionally to clear up the confusion.

 Vinton's birthplace of Canonsburg, Pennsylvania, is also the birthplace of Perry Como.
 Vinton's hometown named two streets, Bobby Vinton Boulevard and the shorter adjoining Bobby Vinton Drive, in his honor.
 These streets were built in the late 1970s; prior attempts to name a residential street after him failed.
 The residents had not cared for the singer always claiming Pittsburgh as his home town on TV interviews.
 Como always claimed Canonsburg as his hometown, so hundreds of people changed their address when the town renamed a street in the east end after Perry Como.
 The Canonsburg town fathers had plans to erect a statue in Vinton's honour, but Vinton himself vetoed the idea, noting that the $100,000 planned cost could go to far more important town needs.